All products

 A Shell & Tube Heat Exchanger is the classical industrial heat-transfer construction: a bundle of tubes enclosed in a cylindrical pressure shell, with one medium flowing through the tubes and the other across the outside of the tube bundle.
 Configurations follow TEMA designations (BEM, BEU, AES, NEN, etc.) and the unit can be single- or multi-pass on both sides.

 Shanghai Jiangxing manufactures shell-and-tube exchangers in fixed-tubesheet, U-tube, floating-head and double-tubesheet variants, with carbon-steel, stainless, titanium and nickel-alloy materials of construction.
-Units are designed and stamped to PED, ASME Section VIII Division 1, GB/T 151 or classification-society rules as required.
+ASME, PED/CE and other project-specific requirements can be reviewed and confirmed according to the selected product, design conditions and order scope.

 Shell-and-tube units remain the standard choice where the design pressure or temperature exceeds plate-exchanger limits, where the fluid is dirty or two-phase, where very large duties are required, or where the customer's specifications mandate a code-stamped pressure vessel.